Making tomorrow’s workday better with Slack

 Take advantage of automations that work across Slack

-Let’s say that your operations team learns that your website is down.
+Let’s say your operations team learns your website is down.
 In the future, a workflow can:

 - Simultaneously create a new incident channel in Slack